JDACS4C-IMPROVE/docs/_sources/content/quickstart-hpo-experiment.rst.txt

 1. Create config files
 2. Execute workflow with supervisor:

-Test
 .. code-block:: bash

     supervisor ${location} ${workflow} ${config}

 *Example:*

 Running an HPO experiment on lambda.
 The model image is in */software/improve/images/*.
 We will execute the command above with **location** set to *lambda* and **workflow** set to *GA*.
-We have a directory called *Experiment* and created a config file named *my-config.sh* in this directory.
+We have a directory called *Experiment* and created a config file named *my-config.sh* in this directory:

 .. code-block:: bash

     supervisor lambda GA my-config.sh

 Config file(s)
 ______________

 Example of config files can be found at <https://github.com/ECP-CANDLE/Tests/tree/main/sv-tool/user-case-3>.
-A confg file includes the following settings:
+A config file includes the following settings:

 .. code-block:: bash